abpframework/abp/docs/Getting-Started-AspNetCore-Application.md

 ﻿## Getting Started ABP With AspNet Core MVC Web Application

+This tutorial explains how to start ABP from scratch with minimal dependencies.
+You generally want to start with a ***startup template*** (TODO: link).

 ### Create A New Project

 1. Create a new empty AspNet Core Web Application from Visual Studio: